dgunjetti/kubernetes-integration/01-create-cluster-via-kubeadm.md

-# Setting up Kubernetes cluster with  single master and worker node on AWS
+# Creating Kubernetes cluster using Kubeadm

 Following are the steps for creating a kubernetes cluster with single master and worker node.